The Message (Grandmaster Flash and the Furious Five song)

-"The Message" is a song by the American hip hop group Grandmaster Flash and the Furious Five.
+"The Message" is a song by the American hip-hop group Grandmaster Flash and the Furious Five.
 It was released as a single by Sugar Hill Records on July 1, 1982, and was later featured on the group's debut studio album of the same name.
-The song was first written in 1980 by rappers Duke Bootee and Melle Mel in response to the 1980 New York City transit strike, which is mentioned in the song's lyrics.
+The song was written in 1980 by rappers Duke Bootee and Melle Mel in response to the 1980 New York City transit strike, which is mentioned in the song's lyrics.

-"The Message" was an early prominent hip hop song to provide social commentary.
+"The Message" was an early prominent hip-hop song to provide social commentary.
 The song's lyrics describe the stress of inner-city poverty.
 In the final verses, a child born in the ghetto without prospects in life is lured away into a life of crime, for which he is jailed until he commits suicide in his cell.
 The song ends with a brief skit in which the band members are arrested for no clear reason.

 "The Message" took rap music from the house parties of its origin to the social platforms later developed by groups like Public Enemy and KRS-One.
 Melle Mel said in an interview with NPR: "Our group, like Flash and the Furious Five, we didn't actually want to do 'The Message' because we was used to doing party raps and boasting how good we are and all that."

+Commercially, it reached number 62 in the United States and made the year-end charts in the Netherlands and Australia.

 Reception

 Accolades and usage in media

 The song was ranked as number 1 "Track of the Year" for 1982 by NME.

-In 2004, Rolling Stone ranked "The Message" #51 in its list of the 500 Greatest Songs of All Time.
+In 2004, Rolling Stone ranked "The Message" No. 51 in its list of the 500 Greatest Songs of All Time.
 It had the highest position for any 1980s release and was the highest-ranking hip-hop song on the list.
 In 2012, the publication named it the greatest hip-hop song of all time.
 In 2025, the song was ranked number 16 on Rolling Stones "The 100 Best Protest Songs of All Time" list.

-It was voted #3 on About.com's Top 100 Rap Songs, after Common's "I Used to Love H.E.R." and the Sugarhill Gang's "Rapper's Delight".
+It was voted No. 3 on About.com's Top 100 Rap Songs, after Common's "I Used to Love H.E.R." and the Sugarhill Gang's "Rapper's Delight".

 In 2002, its first year of archival, it was one of 50 recordings chosen by the Library of Congress to be added to the National Recording Registry, the first hip hop recording ever to receive this honor.

 "The Message" was number 5 on VH1's 100 Greatest Songs of Hip Hop.

 "The Message" is number 1 on HipHopGoldenAge's Top 100 Hip Hop Songs of the 1980s".

-It was featured as in-game radio music for the video game Grand Theft Auto: Vice City and on the video game Fuser.
+The song was featured in the soundtrack for the video game Grand Theft Auto: Vice City, on the in-game radio station Wildstyle.
+It was also featured in the video game Fuser.